-Well, a cool side project could be to develop an application but implementing both the back-end and front-end of it.
-You could also set up the continuous integration and delivery if you want to.
-Having some part of the project using skills you already have will give you the confidence to start, and the goal of making something from A to Z by yourself will give you the courage to continue.
+A cool side project could be to develop an application but implement both the back-end and front-end of it.
+You could also set up continuous integration and delivery if you want to.
+Having some part of the project using skills you already have will give you the confidence to start, and the goal of making something from A to Z by yourself will provide you with the courage to continue.

 Of course, this is not the only reason to start a side project.
 Side projects are always a great way to learn, but not only learn technical skills.
-In your job, you may use to work on a small part of a big project, but with your own side project, you’ll be forced to have a global vision of the project: what is its architecture?
+You may use to work on a small part of a big project in your job, but with your side project, you’ll need to have a global vision of the project: what is its architecture?
 How will you publish it?
 How will you maintain it?
 With your project, you’re the chief.

 Two categories of side projects

-This means that it’s best to know what is the goal of your side project.
-My side projects can be put into two categories:
+It’s best to know what is the goal of your side project.
+I can put my side projects into two categories:

 Both categories of side projects will teach you something.
-Even if you already master the stack you use, using it in a new project is always something valuable.
-And putting yourself in the shoes of a potential user is something that can be forgotten in a professional environment, where too many times there are too many intermediaries between us developers and the final user.
+Even if you already master the stack you use, using it in a new project is always valuable.
+And putting yourself in the shoes of a potential user is something you can forget in a professional environment, where too many times there are too many intermediaries between us developers and the final user.
 Again, in your project, you’re in charge of everything, including understanding your users’ needs.

-This is why even if you’re doing your side project to learn a technical skill, it’s okay if this skill is just a small part of the project.
-For instance, imagine you want to learn how to use a new state management library for a web application.
-Of course, the state management library doesn’t make the whole project, you’ll still need a UI layer, maybe a back-end, etc. Maybe using the state management library will take you only 10% of your time.
+So even if you’re doing your side project to learn a technical skill, it’s okay if this skill is just a small part of the project.
+Imagine you want to learn how to use a new state management library for a web application.
+Of course, the state management library doesn’t make the whole project; you’ll still need a UI layer, maybe a back-end, etc. Perhaps using the state management library will take you only 10% of your time.
 But it’s okay: using the library and learning how it works in a real project is far more valuable than just following a tutorial.

 But if you want your side projects to be useful (both for what they teach you and for its potential users), there is something you must do: release them.

-This means that a good idea to approach your side project from the beginning would be to start small.
+So a good idea to approach your side project from the beginning would be to start small.
 Your first goal should be to release something usable, even if all the features are not present.
 In other words, focus on making a Minimal Viable Product (MVP): the smallest application that solves the user’s problem.
 When this MVP is ready and published to some users, you’ll have plenty of time to add other features or make your application beautiful.
 (A classic problem encountered in side projects is focusing too much on the user interface.
-Yes, it is important, but not as much as the main feature itself.
-Unless, of course, the main advantage of your application against its concurrence is revolutionary user experience.)
+Yes, it is essential, but not as much as the main feature itself.
+Unless, of course, your application’s main advantage against its concurrence is revolutionary user experience.)

 The main advantage of side projects

-In his blog post The Science of Side Projects, Kevan Lee (VP of marketing at Buffer) explains how to him (inspired by another article by the company Hiut Denim Co) side projects are great because they have three characteristics that make them differ from work projects:
+In his blog post The Science of Side Projects, Kevan Lee (VP of marketing at Buffer) explains how side projects are great because they have three characteristics that make them differ from work projects:

 - you don’t have to succeed to have money to live;

-- you decide of the timeline, having no imperatives such as a deadline;
+- you decide on the timeline, having no imperatives such as a deadline;

 - you work on them because you like them, not because you have to.

-This brings me to the final advantage I see in side projects, and probably the most important one.
+It brings me to the final advantage I see in side projects, and probably the most important one.
 Yes, side projects will make you learn things.
 Yes, they will help you in your career.
 But more importantly, they are what make us love programming.
-In a lot of professions, even if you love what you do, what you do at your job can only be done at your job, if only for material reasons.
-With programming, you can use what you know and master for personal projects, in the best case to help you solve problems you can have in your everyday life.
-And for these projects, you can just do what you want, take the risks you want, do them when you want, and give them as much love as you want.
+In many professions, even if you love what you do, what you do at your job can only be done at your job, if only for material reasons.
+With programming, you can use what you know and master for personal projects, in the best case, to help you solve problems you can have in your everyday life.
+And for these projects, you can do what you want, take the risks you want, do them when you want, and give them as much love as you want.

 Published or not, there is always something valuable about side projects.
 You always learn something.
-Best case scenario you learn the language or framework you wanted to experiment with or reinforce what you already knew; worst-case scenario, you learn that what you wanted to do can’t be accomplished as easily as you expected with the stack you chose.
-But in all cases what you did won’t have been done for nothing.
+In the best-case scenario, you learn the language or framework you wanted to experiment with or reinforce what you already knew.
+In the worst-case scenario, you realize that what you wanted to do can’t be accomplished as quickly as you expected with the stack you chose.
+But in all cases, what you did won’t have been done for nothing.